Looking for your London Newborn Photographer? Questions to ask!

 Starting from these considerations, here some useful questions you could ask your photographer.

 Do you have any qualifications as a photographer?
-Most importantly are you trained as newborn photographer?
+Most importantly are you trained as a newborn photographer?

 There are several associations in the UK that certify you are dealing with a professional.
 I received my photographer qualification with SWPP in 2013 and in 2017 I achieved the Pro Level with BANPAS.
 I did several courses on newborn photography including baby safety and I keep attending workshops in the field.
+I’ve done in-person and online training with Kelly Brown and many online training with Ana Brandt among many others.
 You are not just choosing a photographer but someone who is handling your baby with care.
 They should be aware of safely posing the baby, recognising signs of discomfort or pain, reading baby body language . . .

 Is it your full-time job?

 Going with a professional photographer, instead of someone who does it as a hobby, will give you more reassurance.
-Okay, they may be a bit more expensive, as a professional need to make a living and pay taxes, but you know you are working with someone specialised, insured and consistent in the work because will deal with babies all the time.
+Okay, they may be a bit more expensive, as professionals need to make a living and pay taxes, but you know you are working with someone specialised, insured and consistent in the work because they will deal with babies all the time.

 Do you use composite images to safely hold babies?